eugenewebdevs/new-contributors/README.md

 Specificlly for those looking to contribute to open source for the first time.

-This is not the palce for projects to look for free work.
-These issues are to help bring in new contributors to the open source world.
+This is not the place for projects to look for free work.
+These issues are to help bring in new developers to the open source world.
 All listed here and submitting these labeled issues will be expected to help with proviing more info, creation of pull requests, etc...

 ## Required